satansdeer/satansdeer.github.com/src/pages/posts/serve-page-in-multiple-languages/index.md

 Essentially you have two options - either to let user specify the preferred language explicitly, or make your best guess based on existing data about the user.

-Let's begin with setting language explisitly.
+Let's begin with setting language explicitly.

 ### Setting Language Explicitly